Power System for an ARF, Kit or Plans Built

 The two spreadsheets in the workbook are designed for user inputs to be placed in cells with green backgrounds and results are presented in cells with red backgrounds.
 The spreadsheet's initial cell inputs are noted in parenthesis using the Manufacturer or Supplier recommended maximums (Max.).

-The Wing Cube Loading (WCL) factor, presented in the results cell (B12), is 4.38.
-The wing cube loading factor has NO UNITS.
+The Wing Cube Loading (WCL), presented in the results cell (B12), is 4.38.
+The wing cube loading (WCL) has NO UNITS.

-Keep in mind that the lower the WCL factor, the "easier" the plane is to fly.
+Keep in mind that the lower the WCL, the "easier" the plane is to fly.
 The easier a plane is to fly, the more susceptible it becomes to increasing wind speeds.

 The Suggested Power result is 209 watts in.